Career development programs at Center of Excellence in Photonics

 Typically, a close cooperation with existing research groups of the applicant institution in particular, but also with other research institutions and experienced scientists, are explicitly desired.
 This will promote the development of further in-house expertise and intensive networking with the scientific community, as well as creating synergy effects through the joint use of existing equipment and facilities.
 In addition, joint conferences and workshops are planned to strengthen the networking of the new working groups with each other and with the relevant areas of the scientific community.

-In the context of quantum technologies, there are currently two active junior research groups at the Center of Excellence of Photonics:
+In the context of quantum technologies, there are currently two active research groups at the Center of Excellence of Photonics:

 You might get a chance to establish your own junior research group, if you are an excellent scientist in a relevant field of quantum technologies and would like to join our Center of Excellence in Photonics.